Dr. Zoe Shaw, A Year of Self-Care

 This Is Why I Have Mixed Emotions on Father’s Day

-I’m driving through the road construction by my house and looking at the piled up dirt, rocks, and various potholes on the side of the road, but I’m in deep thought about my father.
-He passed away earlier this year.
-When I heard of his passing, I had very mixed emotions.
-You see, I had no relationship with him for the past 20 years.
+When I first heard of his passing, I had very mixed emotions.
+You see, I had no relationship with him for the past 20 plus. years.
 He decided my sin against him was unforgivable and wrote me out of his life.
-Over the 20 plus years that have since passed, I accepted the fact that I was not important enough to him for him to let go of my offense.
+I accepted the fact that I was not important enough to him for him to let go of my offense, but I’m left with mixed emotions on Father’s Day.

 I reached out to him many years ago when my sister passed, but when I attempted to hug him, I was met with straight, unreciprocating arms.
 That was the day I decided to release the thought of having a relationship with him.
 Thanks to my faith in God, I was able to accept that some things don’t work out the way we hope.